jerlyrosa/npm-random-phrases-vikings/README.md

 ```

 # Contributing
-If someone wants to add or improve something, I invite you to collaborate directly in this repository: [random-prs-vikings](https://github.com/sr-jerly/npm-random-phrases-vikings)
+If someone wants to add or improve something, I invite you to collaborate directly in this repository: [random-phrases-vikings](https://github.com/sr-jerly/npm-random-phrases-vikings)

 # License
-random-msg is released under the [MIT License](https://opensource.org/licenses/MIT).
+random-phrases-vikings is released under the [MIT License](https://opensource.org/licenses/MIT).